jmorris335/ConstraintHg/README.md

 ## Uses
 ConstraintHg enables the following functionalities:
 - **Universal systems modeling:** any model can be represented as a Constraint Hypergraph, meaning that models of different types and sources can be combined inside a single hypergraph.
-- **Universal simulation:** Any simulation that could be conducted on a systems model can be discovered by ConstraintHg, or in other words, a program for calculating any piece of information (given a set of inputs) can be compiled for any system--given that such a program exists!
+- **Universal simulation:** any simulation that could be conducted on a systems model can be discovered by ConstraintHg, or in other words, a program for calculating any piece of information (given a set of inputs) can be compiled for any system--given that such a program exists!
-- **System interrogation:** Any system can be turned into a black box where information is autonomously returned by ConstraintHg--whether that information was recorded or simulated.
+- **System interrogation:** any system can be turned into a black box where information is autonomously returned by ConstraintHg--whether that information was recorded or simulated.
 This is especially useful for automatons trying to interface with a system.
-- **Digital twin representation:** Modeling a real systsem with ConstraintHg is equivalent to creating a digital twin of that system, providing universal observation of the properties and biconnectiviy with the modeled system.
+- **Digital twin representation:** modeling a real systsem with ConstraintHg is equivalent to creating a digital twin of that system, providing universal observation of the properties and biconnectiviy with the modeled system.

 ## Links and More Information
 - Homepage: [Link](https://constrainthg.readthedocs.io/en/latest/index.html)